 In the 1850s the occupying Austrian military authorities built a brick fortress around the Mound, which they used as a strategic lookout point.
 Demolishing a chapel of St. Bronisława at the site, the thoughtful Austrians actually built a new chapel, incorporating it into the stronghold.
 By contrast, the Germans later threatened to entirely level the Mound and surrounding fortifications during their WWII occupation as they set about destroying all Polish monuments and national symbols (along with 3 million Polish Jews).
 Though parts of the fortress were destroyed, the complex has been restored and significant engineering improvements have been made to the Mound to ensure its longevity.

-Climbing to the peak is tiring work, but the panoramic views of Kraków are a worthwhile reward.
-The neo-Gothic Chapel of St. Bronisława, which contains a medley of objects connected to Kościuszko's life, can also be visited and the surrounding fortifications also house two cafes, a radio station, restaurant, and several additional historical exhibitions - one of which is a wax museum of famous Poles.
-Admission to all exhibits is included with admission to the Mound.
+Exiting onto the roof of the fortress, you'll find the base of the mound ringed with educational plaques that give more insight into Kościuszko's life and values.
+The winding climb to the mound's peak is slightly tiring work, but the panoramic views of Kraków are a worthwhile reward.
+The Neo-Gothic Chapel of St. Bronisława (closed for renovations until 2023), which contains a medley of objects connected to Kościuszko's life, can also be visited and the surrounding fortifications house additional exhibits (included with admission to the Mound), two cafes, a radio station, and restaurant.

-To get to the mound take trams 1 or 6 to ‘Salwator,’ from which it’s a lovely 1.6km walk up ul. Św Bronisława.
-The walk is all uphill though, so if you’re not as fit as you once were you might want to take bus 100 from there to the top instead.
-Or a cab from the Old Town is about 30zł.
+To get to the mound take trams 1 or 2 to ‘Salwator,’ from which it’s a lovely 1.6km walk up ul. Św Bronisława.
+The walk is all uphill though, so if you’re not as fit as you once were you might want to take bus 100 from there to the top instead; another option is bus 101 from 'Rondo Grunwaldzkie.'
+A cab from the Old Town to Kościuszko Mound is about 30zł.

 Average visiting time: 60mins.